The 7 Benefits of Learning Through Play

 Building blocks or other construction toys offer many great benefits to your child’s development.

 Through this type of play, children develop spatial awareness, logical reasoning, and patience.
-It is also beneficial for critical thinking and problem-solving skills.
+It also helps with cognitive functions like critical thinking and problem-solving.

 3) Free Art